Regent

+A similar institution, the office of Governor-General, exists in the Commonwealth realms, which share the monarch of the United Kingdom as their head of state.
+Like regents, governors-general exercise the powers of the crown in the name of an absent monarch.
+However, unlike a regency, the office of governor-general is permanent; the oldest, the office of Governor General of Canada has exercised almost all the powers of the Canadian monarch since 1867 with only brief interruptions.

 Other uses

-The term regent may refer to positions lower than the ruler of a country.
+The term “regent” may also refer to positions lower than that of a state’s ruler.
 The term may be used in the governance of organisations, typically as an equivalent of "director", and held by all members of a governing board rather than just the equivalent of the chief executive.

 In the Society of Jesus, a regent is an individual training to be a Jesuit and who has completed his novitiate and philosophy studies but has not yet progressed to theology studies.
-A regent in the Jesuits is often assigned to teach in a school or some other academic institution.
+A regent among the Jesuits is often assigned to teach in schools or some other academic institution.

 Some university managers in North America are called regents, and a management board for a college or university may be titled the "Board of Regents".
-In New York State, all activities related to public and private education (P-12 and postsecondary) and professional licensure are administered by the Board of Regents of the University of the State of New York, the appointed members of which are called regents.
+In New York State, all activities related to public and private education (P-12 and postsecondary) and professional licensure are administered by the Board of Regents of the University of the State of New York, the appointed members of which are titled regents.